Air Florida Flight 90: Flight

 Neither pilot had much experience flying in snowy, cold weather.
 The captain had made only eight takeoffs or landings in snowy conditions on the 737, and the first officer had flown in snow only twice.

 Adding to the plane's troubles was the pilots' decision to maneuver closely behind a DC-9 that was taxiing just ahead of them prior to takeoff, due to their mistaken belief that the warmth from the DC-9's engines would melt the snow and ice that had accumulated on Flight 90's wings.
 This action, which went specifically against flight-manual recommendations for an icing situation, actually contributed to icing on the 737.
-The exhaust gases from the other aircraft melted the snow on the wings, but during takeoff, instead of falling off the plane, this slush mixture froze on the wings' leading edges and the engine inlet nose cone.
+The exhaust gases from the other aircraft melted the snow on the wings, but instead of falling off the plane during takeoff, this slush mixture froze on the wings' leading edges and the engine inlet nose cone.